 These two work together and stimulate the body’s ability to heal itself and improve its function in preventing future illness within the body.

-As an Eastern science, acupuncture has been used to treat musculoskeletal injuries, neurological disorders, circulatory disorders, gastrointestinal disorders, respiratory disorders, immune illnesses, psychological disorders, addictions, and dermatological conditions.
+Acupuncture can benefit your health.
+It’s been used to treat musculoskeletal injuries, neurological disorders, circulatory disorders, gastrointestinal disorders, respiratory disorders, immune illnesses, psychological disorders, addictions, and dermatological conditions.

 Many oncology patients use acupuncture to help with some of the side effects of chemotherapy or radiation, such as nausea and fatigue.

 Incorporating acupuncture into your life on a regular basis helps normalize stress hormone levels and maintain a state of overall good health.
 Acupuncture can help patients sleep better, relieve feelings of anxiety and depression, and manage day-to-day stress.

 Dr. Cochrane sees the difference acupuncture can make in the lives of her patients.
 To see how acupuncture can benefit your heath, book an initial acupuncture treatment today!